Creshelle Nash, M.D.

 Looking even further at Arkansas, our state (431 per 100,000 deaths) is far above the national rate (317.4 per 100,000 deaths) for heart disease deaths.
 For Black adults, that number jumps to 475 per 100,000 deaths.

 These facts matter, as they show where we can improve our communities’ physical and mental health through a dedicated approach to equitable, affordable access to care for everyone.
-We all play a role in advancing health equity.
+We can all play a role in advancing the wellbeing of all citizens by being leaders in health equity.